Jessegator/DenseASPP/README.md

 Please note that

 - Store the weights in the folder named "pretrained".
 Link to the pretrained weights is provided in the table below.
-You could download the file and move it to the corresponding directory(which I mean store it in the folder "pretrained")
+You could download the file and move it to the corresponding directory.
 - to reproduce the results reported in the table, make sure use the splits I have provided in the dataset file, which are train_list.txt and test_list.txt, consisting of names of images for training and testing, respectively.)

 Here is the results of DenseASPP on Wizemann Horse dataset(Please see [visualization.ipynb](https://github.com/JesseL10/DenseASPP/blob/main/visualization.ipynb) for more details)